Vandesm14/stack/docs/src/introduction.md

 # Introduction

 Stack is an RPN stack-based language built in Rust.
-It is designed to with these goals in mind:
-1. Minimal syntax (no special-cases or unknowns)
-2. Code is data, data is code
-3. Easy to use and understand

-With these goals, Stack is designed to be a simple, yet powerful language that can be used for a variety of tasks.
+It is designed to be simple and easy to learn, while still being powerful and flexible.
+Stack is built with the hard decisions done in the evaluator, allowing you to do almost anything in-language.
+Things such as imports, modules, and even the standard library are almost entirely written in Stack.

 ## Features

-Though Stack is built to be simple, it does not sacrifice power.
-Here are some of the features of Stack:
+Though Stack is built to be simple at the top-level, it does not sacrifice power.
+Here is a quick introduction to the base features of the language:

 ### Stack Ops

-All functions in Stack are stack-based, meaning that they take their arguments from the stack and return their results to the stack.
+All functions in Stack are built for the stack, meaning that they take their arguments from the stack and return their results to the stack.
 This allows for a simple and consistent syntax.

 ```clojure
 ;; Push 2 to the stack () -> (2)